 “Renters would be well-advised to sign a lease in February, the cheapest month to rent in New York.
 Rental prices begin to increase in early May and reach their apex in the summer months, peaking in July.
 They begin to decrease again come October, reaching their low in February.”

 And then there is the concern about availability.
-Those who keep up with the real estate market know that it ebbs and flows throughout the year, with more availability in some months as opposed to others.
+Those who keep up with the real estate market know that it ebbs and flows throughout the year, with more available in some months as opposed to others.
 If you’re coming to NY in search of new living arrangements, you might want to look into this a little more closely.
 In general, apartments tend to open up most often in July (when rental prices are highest, of course!).
 According to StreetEasy:

 “Rental inventory levels are higher than usual from May through August, and dip through the fall, reaching their lowest levels in December.
 Renters can expect to see 11 percent more listings in July versus 12 percent fewer in December.
 This means that in any given year, summer renters have access to nearly 6,000 more units than winter renters…”